Natvs/Nt.SyntaxAnalyser/README.md

 using Nt.Syntax.LLAnalysing;

 var checkpoints = new SymbolsList([";"]);
-LL1Analyser.AnalyseResult = LL1Analyser.Analyse(analyseSet, parserResult, checkpoints);
+LL1Analyser.AnalyseResult = LL1Analyser.Analyse(analyseSet, parserResult);
 ```

 The method return an `AnalyseResult` structure that contains datas about the analysis, including the list of errors encountered during the analysis.

 The fields of such structure are:
 - `SyntaxExceptions`: list of syntax exceptions encountered during the analysis.
-These exceptions are due to rules of the grammar not being respected in the source file, and does not contain exceptions involving regular expressions mismatches.
+These exceptions are due to rules or regular expressions of the grammar not being respected in the source file.
-- `RegexExceptions`: list of regular expression exceptions encountered during the analysis.
 - `EndOfFileStatus`: status of the analyse once the end of file is reached.

 ## Exceptions